-Chronic Illness Inclusion is a Disabled People’s Organisation leading social change for people with energy-limiting chronic illness, energy impairment and chronic pain.
+Chronic Illness Inclusion is a Disabled People’s Organisation on a mission to change policies and perceptions around energy limiting conditions (ELCs) and chronic pain.

 Find out about our team, our vision, mission and values and our history.

 Read about our research, policy and media work on energy-limiting chronic illness (ECLI), employment and social security, access and inclusion, medical ableism and the impact of Covid-19 on our community.

 Do you have energy limiting condition (ELC)?

 Are you dealing with health condition(s) that cause symptoms such as physical fatigue, mental fatigue and pain, which significantly restrict your day-to-day activities?

 People with ELCs have a range of medical diagnoses, and our symptoms may vary and fluctuate, but the overall impact on our lives is of energy impairment.
 We have to carefully ration our energy every day in order to avoid aggravating our symptoms.
 Read more about energy impairment.